checkmarx-ts/cxone-scan-scheduler/README.md

 ##### Executing `scanner`

 The `scanner` is the tool used by `Cron` to execute scans.
 It has some self-explanatory command line arguments that can be retrieved with the `-h` option.
-Executing the `scanner` to see the help, for example, could be done using the following command line if running Docker locally:
+Executing `scanner` to see the help, for example, could be done using the following command line if running Docker locally:

 ```
 docker run -it -v $(pwd)/run/secrets/:/run/secrets --env-file .env ghcr.io/checkmarx-ts/cxone/scan-scheduler:latest scanner -h